-The AD7934-6 is a 12-bit, high speed, low power, successive approximation (SAR) analog-to-digital converter (ADC).
+The AD7938-6 is a 12-bit, high speed, low power, successive approximation (SAR) analog-to-digital converter (ADC).
 The part operates from a single 2.7 V to 5.25 V power supply and features throughput rates up to 625 kSPS.
-The part contains a low noise, wide bandwidth, differential track-and-hold amplifier that handles input frequencies up to 50 MHz.
+The part contains a low noise, wide bandwidth, differential track-and-hold amplifier that can handle input frequencies up to 50 MHz.

-The AD7934-6 features four analog input channels with a channel sequencer that allows a preprogrammed selection of channels to be converted sequentially.
-This part can accept either single-ended, fully differential, or pseudo differential analog inputs.
+The AD7938-6 features eight analog input channels with a channel sequencer that allows a preprogrammed selection of channels to be converted sequentially.
+The part can operate with either single-ended, fully differential, or pseudo differential analog inputs.

-Data acquisition and conversion are controlled by standard control inputs that allow for easy interfacing to microprocessors and DSPs.
-The input signal is sampled on the falling edge of CONVST, which is also the point where the conversion is initiated.
+The conversion process and data acquisition are controlled using standard control inputs that allow easy interfacing with microprocessors and DSPs.
+The input signal is sampled on the falling edge of $\overline{\text{CONVST}}$ and the conversion is initiated at this point.

-The AD7934-6 has an accurate on-chip 2.5 V reference that can be used as the reference source for the analog-to-digital conversion.
+The AD7938-6 has an accurate on-chip 2.5 V reference that can be used as the reference source for the analog-to-digital conversion.
 Alternatively, this pin can be overdriven to provide an external reference.

-The AD7934-6 uses advanced design techniques to achieve very low power dissipation at high throughput rates.
-The part also features flexible power management options.
-An on-chip control register allows the user to set up different operating conditions, including analog input range and configuration, output coding, power management, and channel sequencing.
+The AD7938-6 uses advanced design techniques to achieve very low power dissipation at high throughput rates.
+The part also

+Rev. C